chizzletaz/MSP2-TriviaQuiz/README.md

 *Returning users:*
 - As a user, I want to play the game on different screen sizes.
 - As a user, I want to have some control over the game, so I can play the game in my own pace.
-- As a user, I want to see/hear if my answer is correct or not.
+- As a user, I want to know if my answer is correct or not.
 - As a user, I want to see the right answer, when I gave a wrong answer, so I can learn from my mistakes.
 - As a user, I want to see how many points I have.
 - As a user, I want to save my score and see the high scores, so I challenge myself to play better.
 - As a user, I want to choose different game modes, so the game is more versatile.

 ### **Developer stories**
-- As a developer I want to give feedback and control to the users before, during and after the game, for a better playing experience.
+- As a developer I want to give feedback and control to the users before, for a better playing experience.
 - As a developer I want to challenge the user, so they will come back and play some more.
 - As a developer I want my users to be able to play on all devices.
 - As a developer I want my users to have a pleasant game experience.